teochewthunder/hspie/README.md

 ## Changes
 - The dataset is massaged into an array of objects, each with the property `name` and `y`, where `name` is the name of the player and `y` is the statistic value.
-- Since this is a pie, it is far more readable if data is srted by the `y` value.
+- Since this is a pie, it is far more readable if data is sorted by the `y` value.

 ## Requirements
 - Function renaming and text changes.